ans-group/docs.ukfast.co.uk/source/dr-ha/veeam_draas/client_veeam_infrastructure.md

 # Client Veeam Infrastructure

-## Core Compenents
+## Core Components

 ### Veeam Backup & Replication Server (VBR Server)

-The Veeam Backup & Replication Server will be the central compenent in your Veeam installation.
-This holds all of the your configuration data and manages any jobs that you run.
+The Veeam Backup & Replication Server will be the central component in your Veeam installation.
+This holds all of the configuration data and manages any jobs that you run.
 It is run from a Windows Server and is backed by SQL, which can run on the same Server as a SQL Express instance in small installations or can be split out on to a dedicate Server for larger installations.

 ### Veeam Proxy Server